Joshbep/Joshbep/README.md

 <h2>Hi There 👋 </h2>

-Hi, i'm Josh Pasour, a software engineer.
-I completed a bootcamp at General Assembly.
-My passion for software engineering lies within dreaming up projects and executing them to provide something game changing while continuously pursuing new knowledge so I can land my first SE career!
+Hi, i'm Josh Pasour, I'm a software engineer with 2 years of experience in web development on marketing teams.
+I developed a passion for coding and the ability to learn new technologies quickly while building and optimizing websites for clients and building many full-stack apps as a student.
+My goal is to go from web development to a software engineering role.

 ## 🤝 Connect with me!
 <a href="https://www.linkedin.com/in/joshua-pasour-a406387b/"><img align="center" src="https://raw.githubusercontent.com/yushi1007/yushi1007/main/images/linkedin.svg" alt="Josh Pasour | LinkedIn" width="21px"/></a>